 The current version of the machete sheath (photo, below) differs only in color from the Vietnam era M-1967 issue scabbard.
 The NSN has changed to 8465-00-926-4932 but the specification remains MIL-S-2329.

 The machete itself has this current nomenclature and specifications:

 Where to Buy Military Machetes

-Check the eBay auctions for surplus and vintage military issue machetes.
 Amazon.com has military machetes and sheaths at the linked search page.
-You can also find military machetes at other vendors of military items.
+You can also find military machetes at eBay and other vendors of military items.